SeismicSystems/prototypes/level/README.md

 ### Insight

-We can lighten the burden of token volatility on operators by always guaranteeing a minimum withdrawal value and a baseline price for the token.
+We can lighten the burden of token volatility on operators by making the price not viewable, while still guaranteeing a minimum withdrawal value.
 Network quality will be more stable and able to grow faster.

 ### Solution